Where does the candidate start?

 - Do not copy any questions, in part or whole.

-How will I receive my password?
+How will the candidate receive their password?

 - The proctor and candidate each will be sent a confirmation message including the appropriate instructions via email approximately 10–14 days prior to the scheduled exam date.

 - Proctor passwords are provided via phone upon verification at the time the exam is to begin.

 - Confirmation messages will be sent to the candidate and proctor’s email address as listed in their exam application.

 - It is the responsibility of each candidate and proctor to ensure the email address listed on the exam application form is current and correct.